tekumara/notes/zsh.md

 Poorman's: `for i in $(seq 1 10); do /usr/bin/time zsh -i -c exit; done` rust's hyperfine: `hyperfine --warmup 3 'zsh -i -c exit;'`

+## history

+With fzf, when history sharing across shells is enabled (setopt SHARE_HISTORY), history written by shell A won't be available in shell B until re-rendering the prompt in B (e.g. by pressing Enter at the prompt). ([ref](https://github.com/junegunn/fzf/pull/2251))